 A large number of chemists are employed as teachers and researchers.
 Usually a doctorate is required to be a faculty member at a college or university.
 Often university professors work on projects supported by funds from the government or from private industry.
 Students with a bachelor's degree in teaching of chemistry can find openings in secondary schools.

-For more information about career opportunities for Chemistry students, please contact the SCS Career Counseling and Placement Services Office.
+For more information about career opportunities for Chemistry students, please contact the SCS Career Services.

 105 Noyes Laboratory